I specialize mostly in writing about video games, technology, automobiles, and relationships, but I am not one to shy away from new topics.

 However, developers like Studio48 do not care about making better games; they certainly don't care about their games.
 Studio48 is very well aware that they made absolute garbage, yet they will put it up for sale anyway.
-Do you know what that makes games like Judas?
+Do you know what that makes a game like Judas?
 A scam.
 And they should be treated as such.

 Most of these people have never seen anything outside of a smartphone touch screen so don't know that computers are capable of much more.
 To them it's like going from an NES to a Sega Genesis with Blast Processing!
 OH BOY!...............While the rest of us have a PS2 and a GameCube. :p